jhuntdev/blest-ruby/README.md

 # BLEST Ruby

 The Ruby reference implementation of BLEST (Batch-able, Lightweight, Encrypted State Transfer), an improved communication protocol for web APIs which leverages JSON, supports request batching and selective returns, and provides a modern alternative to REST.
-It includes examples for Django, FastAPI, and Flask.

 To learn more about BLEST, please refer to the white paper: https://jhunt.dev/BLEST%20White%20Paper.pdf